proofprotocol/.github/profile/README.md

 ## License

-Unless otherwise noted per specification:

-- PP-SPEC-001, and PP-SPEC-018 through PP-SPEC-025, are released under CC BY-ND 4.0 - share with attribution, no derivatives.
-This tier covers doctrine and positioning specifications: definitions, structural claims, and named concepts that make an originating claim rather than defining an interface.
-- All other specifications are released under CC BY 4.0 - share and adapt for any purpose including commercially, with attribution.
-This tier covers architecture and interface specifications intended for broad implementation.
-- See [License](https://github.com/proofprotocol/license) for the full policy rationale and how to request derivative use of an ND-licensed spec.
+License terms are per-specification.
+See the License column in the Specification Suite table above for the current terms applicable to any individual spec.
+For the full policy rationale behind the license split, and how to request derivative use of an ND-licensed spec, see [License](https://github.com/proofprotocol/license).

 Copyright: Nebulonium, Inc. (dba HACKERverse)

-Attribution requirement: When sharing or adapting this specification, credit Nebulonium, Inc. (dba HACKERverse).
+Attribution requirement: When sharing or adapting a specification under its stated license, credit Nebulonium, Inc. (dba HACKERverse).

 Governance: The Proof Economy™ Standards Alliance (PESA) is an independent standards body currently being established (targeting 501(c)(6) nonprofit